libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ## Scheduled jobs

-To keep the community feed up-to-date, first login as your gvm user.
+To keep the community feed up-to-date, first login as your GVM user.

 ```
 server@ubuntu:~$ sudo su - gvm